 As an Old School Financial Advisor in Omaha, We’re Looking for Something Different.

 When we use our three-part test, we are interested in estimating business value – say, what a knowledgeable buyer might pay to acquire an entire company.
 Fleeting news stories have little effect on this value.

 As far as we’re concerned, Wall Street analysts can provide some useful information, but their opinions are biased toward managements and the short-term needs of traders.

-Our interest as a financial advisor is helping our clients achieve their goals.
+Our interest as a financial advisor is helping our clients work toward their goals.